-Justin Hartley Spotted Kissing Co-Star Sofia Pernas 6 Months After Divorce - E!
-Online
+Justin Hartley Spotted Kissing Co-Star Sofia Pernas 6 Months After Divorce

 Justin Hartley is ready to find love again, six months after he filed for divorce from wife Chrishell Stause.

 On Friday, the This Is Us star was spotted kissing Moroccan actress Sofia Pernas as she dropped him off for an appointment at a Los Angeles doctor's office.
-Though her face isn't entirely visible in the photos obtained by TMZ, two sources confirm to E!
+Though her face isn't entirely visible in the photos, two sources confirm to E!
 News that she is indeed the woman smooching Justin.

 It would appear that she and Justin have been friends for some time as they both follow each other on Instagram and have liked each other's photos dating back to 2016.
-Moreover, they both previously starred on the soap opera The Young and The Restless, although the two did not play each other's love interests.
+Moreover, they both previously starred on the soap opera The Young and The Restless, which likely sparked their romantic interest in one another.
+A source revealed to E!
+News, "Although, Justin and Sofia were not a couple on the show, writers and producers loved pairing the two actors together because they shared great chemistry."

 It's unclear how long the pair have been dating, but it's worth noting that Justin's daughter Isabella follows the 30-year-old actress on Instagram as well.